MicrosoftDocs/architecture-center/docs/example-scenario/private-web-app/private-web-app.md

   If you have an App Service Environment but aren't using SQL Managed Instance, you can still use a private endpoint for private connectivity to a SQL Database.
 If you already have SQL Managed Instance but are using multi-tenant App Service, you can still use regional VNet Integration to connect to the SQL Managed Instance private address.

-- The App Service and Private Link subnets could be in separate peered Virtual Networks, for example as part of a hub-and-spoke network configuration.
-However, for regional VNet Integration, the peered Virtual Networks must be located in the same Azure region.

 - As an alternative to Private Endpoints, you can use [Service Endpoints](/azure/virtual-network/virtual-network-service-endpoints-overview) to secure the database.
 The private endpoint, **PrivateLinkSubnet**, and configuring the `WEBSITE_VNET_ROUTE_ALL` app setting, are then unnecessary.
 A Service Endpoint accesses the database via its public endpoint, so the `WEBSITE_DNS_SERVER` app setting is also unnecessary.
-You still need to use regional VNet Integration to get incoming traffic to route through the Virtual Network.
+You still need to use regional VNet Integration to route incoming traffic through the Virtual Network.

   Compared to Service Endpoints, Private Endpoints provide a private, dedicated IP address toward a specific instance, for example a logical SQL Server, rather than an entire service.
 Private Endpoints can help prevent data exfiltration towards other database servers.
 For more information, see [Comparison between Service Endpoints and Private Endpoints](/azure/private-link/private-link-faq#what-is-the-difference-between-a-service-endpoints-and-a-private-endpoints).

+- The App Service and Private Link subnets could be in separate peered Virtual Networks, for example as part of a hub-and-spoke network configuration.
+However, for regional VNet Integration, the peered Virtual Networks must be located in the same Azure region.

 ## Considerations